dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 The economy of sidechains can get very complicated so we stick to the following rules:
 - A tree chain structure - a parent chain with sidechains that are children of that parent, sidechain can also have children of their own, transfers are only allowed between parent and its direct child.
-- Transfers are locked to the sidechain they where sent to (i.e the locked coins can only be unlocked with transfers back from the chain they where sent to)
+- Transfers are locked to the sidechain they were sent to (i.e. the locked coins can only be unlocked with transfers back from the chain they were sent to)
-- One way transfer - to support one way transfers a parent can lock coins to a sidechain that has not been voted on (the sidechain has not been added to the parent db)
+- One-way transfer - to support one way transfers a parent can lock coins to a sidechain that has not been voted on (the sidechain has not been added to the parent db)

 ## How voting will work
 Voting messages will be added to the coinbase by miners as an output, there are two ways vote messages can be added to coinbase
 1. Either use the OP_RETURN.
-This might not be enough as I propose some votes will need more data then is allowed in the OP_RETURN.
+This might not be enough as I propose some votes will need more data than is allowed in the OP_RETURN.
 2. Use a new OP_SIDECHAIN.
 In that case a new sidechain op code is proposed OP_SIDECHAIN, consensus rules will enforce it to be inside a coinbase output with zero value, and contain voting data, it will behave similar to OP_RETURN, return false from the stack.
 An example of an OP_SIDECHAIN